DoNotPay

 It's really that simple!
 Look out for your traffic ticket issuer's response to discover whether you won!

-Fight a Traffic Ticket without a Lawyer with DoNotPay
+Fight a Traffic Ticket with DoNotPay

 Thousands of traffic tickets are issued each month in the United States.
 Currently, the average fine cost stands at around $150.
 However, you can pay as much as $2000 in some states, depending on the type of violation.
 Traffic tickets are more than just a passing inconvenience.
 It can eat up much of your budget and result in criminal charges with dire consequences.
 If you have received a ticket, the best step is to fight it.
 DoNotPay can help you make the best case possible for voiding or otherwise not paying the ticket.
 Join us today to learn more.